Board of Directors

 Richard Howell has been, since 2008, the Managing Director of Operations for Watermark Retirement Communities, Inc., based in Tucson.
 He is responsible for the management of all Watermark communities, corporate departments, community transitions, new community openings, and new initiatives for the company which has grown from 10 communities in 2008 to 39 at present.
 Prior to 2008 he was Executive Director of The Fountains at La Cholla, and held management positions with other retirement communities in Tucson and elsewhere.

 Neil Kochenour, M.D., received a BME and M.D. degrees from Cornell University.
 Board Certified in Obstetrics and Gynecology and Maternal Fetal Medicine, he served as Vice Chair of the Department of Obstetrics and Gynecology at the University of Utah and for his last 12 years as Medical Director of the University of Utah Hospitals and Clinics.
-Since moving to Academy Village in 2007 he has served as Manager of both AV Wellness, LLC, and AV Medical Services, LLC.
+Prior to the appointment of Ed Schechner, Neil served as manager of both AV Wellness, LLC, and AV Medical Services, LLC.

 Tracy P. Nuckolls, Esq.
 Chair of the Board.
 Recently retired as the Executive Vice President for Business Affairs and Chief Legal Officer for TMC HealthCare in Tucson, Arizona.
 His prior Board experience includes the Community Partnership of Southern Arizona (Regional Behavioral Health Authority), and currently he serves on the Boards of Children’s Clinics for Rehabilitative Service (Board Chairman); the Arizona Health Reciprocal Insurance Company (President); and as a member of the Finance and Audit Committee of Pima Community College.